namhyung/uftrace/doc/uftrace-live.md

 :   Set kernel max function depth separately.
 Implies `--kernel`.

 \--kernel-buffer=*SIZE*
 :   Set kernel tracing buffer size.
 The default value (in the kernel) is 1408k.
-Implies `--kernel`.

 \--kernel-skip-out
 :   Do not show kernel functions called outside of user functions.
 This option is deprecated and set to true by default.

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
 This option is the inverse of `--kernel-skip-out`.
-Implies `--kernel`.

 \--kernel-only
 :   Show kernel functions only without user functions.
-Implies `--kernel`.

 -P *FUNC*, \--patch=*FUNC*
 :   Patch FUNC dynamically.
 This is only applicable binaries built with `-pg -mfentry -mnop-mcount` on x86_64.
 This option can be used more than once.
 See *DYNAMIC TRACING*.